Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Abstractor architectures

 \section{Abstractor architectures}

-Whereas an Encoder performs ``general-purpose'' processing, extracting representations of both object-level and relational information, an Abstractor module is more specialized and produces purely relational representations.
-An Abstractor can be integrated into a broader transformer-based architecture, for enhanced relational processing.
+Whereas a Transformer Encoder performs ``general-purpose'' processing, extracting representations of both object-level and relational information, an Abstractor module is more specialized and produces more enriched relational representations.
+An Abstractor module can be integrated into a broader transformer-based architecture, for enhanced relational processing.

 To facilitate the discussion of different architectures, we distinguish between two types of tasks.
 In a \textit{purely relational} prediction task, there exists a sufficient statistic of the input which is purely relational and encodes all the information that is relevant for predicting the target.
-The experiments of~\citep{esbn,kerg2022neural} are examples of discriminative purely relational tasks.
-An example of a sequence-to-sequence purely relational task is the object-sorting task described in~\Cref{ssec:experiments_object_sorting}.
-To predict the `argsort' of a sequence of objects, the pairwise $\prec$ relation is sufficient.
+The experiments of~\citep{esbn,kerg2022neural} are examples of purely relational discriminative tasks.
+We consider discriminative relational tasks in~\Cref{ssec:experiments_discriminative}.
+An example of a purely relational \textit{sequence-to-sequence} task is the object-sorting task described in~\Cref{ssec:experiments_object_sorting}.
 Many real-world tasks, however, are not purely relational.
-In a \textit{partially-relational} prediction task, the relational information is important, but it is not sufficient for predicting the target.
-Natural language understanding is an example of a partially-relational task.
-The math problem-solving experiments in~\Cref{ssec:experiments_math} are also partially-relational.
+In a \textit{partially-relational} prediction task, the relational information is important but is not sufficient for predicting the target.
+The math problem-solving experiments in~\Cref{ssec:experiments_math} are partially-relational.
+Natural language understanding is also an example of a partially-relational task.